What to do in Victoria, Seychelles: a complete guide to the must-sees

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-Hello, I’m back!
-This time I’ve put together a complete guide to everything you need to know about the capital city.
-So, what to do in Victoria, Seychelles.
-Given the number of questions I receive, I’ve realized that the Seychelles archipelago is a destination that makes you dream and want to know more about it.
-In this article, I will focus on the capital, Victoria.
-To get to the Seychelles, the international airport is located in Victoria, on the main island of Mahé.
-That’s where you arrive!
+Hello again!
+This time, I’ve put together a complete guide to everything you need to know about the capital.
+So, what can you do in Victoria, Seychelles?
+Judging by the number of questions I receive, the Seychelles archipelago is clearly a destination that inspires plenty of dreams and curiosity.
+In this article, I’ll be focusing on the capital, Victoria.
+When you travel to the Seychelles, you’ll arrive at the international airport on the main island of Mahé, just outside Victoria.

-Many travelers wonder if the Seychelles capital is worth the detour.
-According to feedback from people I know, spending a few days in Victoria is a must!
-Taking advantage of Victoria at the beginning of your stay is a great way to start your Seychelles holiday!
-It’s a town with a relaxed atmosphere and a certain charm.
-You’ll be at the heart of the local culture, close to shops, activities and monuments to discover.
+Many travelers wonder whether the capital of the Seychelles is worth visiting.
+Based on feedback from people I know, spending a few days in Victoria is well worth it.
+Starting your trip in the capital is a great way to ease into your Seychelles vacation.
+It is a town with a relaxed atmosphere and plenty of charm.
+You’ll be right in the heart of local culture, close to shops, activities and monuments to explore.
 As you can see, there are plenty of things to do in Victoria.
-I’ve written this article so that the capital of the Seychelles will no longer hold any secrets for you!
+I wrote this article so that the capital of the Seychelles will hold no secrets for you!

 Explore Victoria, the capital of the Seychelles

-Firstly, I’d like to say a few words about the town and its history.
-Although it is the capital of the archipelago, it’s still quite small, with a population of just under 25,000.
-It’s located in the centre of the island of Mahé, which means it’s a hub of cultural and economic activity.
-It really is an important town for the Seychelles!
-In fact, in the 18th century, the capital and the island of Mahé in general were under the control of French and then British colonists.
-For the record, the town was called Victoria, in reference to the name of the Queen of England at the time.
-That’s why in Victoria you’ll see old colonial houses and architecture with both European and British influences.
-It all makes sense!
-Economically, Victoria was and still is a major port, connecting Mahé to the other islands of the Seychelles.
+First, I’d like to share a few words about the town and its history.
+Although Victoria is the capital of the archipelago, it remains quite small, with a population of just under 25,000.
+It is located in the center of Mahé and serves as a hub for much of the island’s cultural and economic activity.
+It really is an important town for the Seychelles.
+In the 18th century, Victoria and Mahé as a whole were successively controlled by French and British colonists.
+The town was named Victoria in honor of the Queen of England at the time.
+This explains why you’ll see old colonial houses and architecture with both French and British influences throughout the capital.
+It all starts to make sense!
+Economically, Victoria was—and still is—a major port connecting Mahé with the other islands of the Seychelles.

 Top 10 things to do in Victoria

-As you can see, this market offers a friendly atmosphere right at the heart of local life.
-If you have time to stay in Victoria, the Sir Selwyn Clarke Market is well worth a visit!
+As you can see, the market has a friendly atmosphere and places you right at the heart of local life.
+If you’re spending some time in Victoria, Sir Selwyn Clarke Market is definitely worth a visit.

 2. Explore the Seychelles Botanical Gardens

-The Seychelles Botanical Garden is the perfect place to explore nature.
-Located just outside Victoria, you’ll love this lush garden!
-You’ll be able to see all sorts of tropical plants, local fruits and beautiful palm trees (you guessed it, ahah).
-To give you an idea, you’ll be able to discover the famous coco de mer, Seychelles vanilla, cannelier and much more!
-If you’re a nature lover, you’re in for a real treat!
+The Seychelles Botanical Gardens are an ideal place to reconnect with nature.
+Located just outside Victoria, this lush garden is filled with tropical plants, local fruit trees and beautiful palms—as you might expect, haha.
+To give you an idea, you can see the famous coco de mer, Seychellois vanilla, cinnamon trees and much more.
+Nature lovers are in for a real treat!

-As far as wildlife is concerned, there’s plenty to see!
-Along the way you’ll spot the Seychelles Bulbul, a distinctive bird, and the Aldabra giant tortoise.
-If you’re looking for an activity away from the city, this botanical garden is a breath of fresh air!
+There is also plenty of wildlife to observe.
+Along the way, you may spot the distinctive Seychelles bulbul and the Aldabra giant tortoise.
+If you’re looking for an activity away from the city center, the botanical gardens offer a welcome breath of fresh air.

 3. Visit the Arul Mihu Navasakthi Vinayagar Temple

-The Arul Mihu Navasakthi Vinayagar Temple puts you in the heart of Hindu culture!
-For the record, the Hindu religion is second only to Christianity in the Seychelles archipelago.
-The architecture and colors of the temple are simply stunning and a real eye-catcher.
-In fact, it is one of the most visited monuments in the country!
-For the record, it’s usually open every day, but I recommend checking before you go.
+The Arul Mihu Navasakthi Vinayagar Temple takes you straight into the heart of Hindu culture.
+Hinduism is the second most widely practiced religion in the Seychelles after Christianity.
+The temple’s architecture and bright colors are striking and immediately catch the eye.
+In fact, it is one of the most visited monuments in the country.
+It is generally open every day, although I recommend checking before you go.

-If you’re looking for something unusual and mysterious, the Bel Air Cemetery is a good option.
-Although the cemetery is abandoned in the middle of tropical vegetation, a few stone tombs remain.
-This place tells the story of Seychelles’ colonial past.
-It’s a mysterious place where many legends are told!
-If you’re a curious person with an adventurous streak, you’ll love a visit to this unusual place.
+If you’re looking for something unusual and slightly mysterious, the Bel Air Cemetery is an interesting option.
+Although the cemetery has been abandoned and is now surrounded by tropical vegetation, several stone tombs remain.
+The site offers a glimpse into the Seychelles’ colonial past and is associated with several local legends.
+If you’re curious and have an adventurous streak, you may enjoy exploring this unusual place.

 5. Admire the Clock Tower

-Next to Victoria Market, pictured above, is the Clock Tower, one of the Seychelles’ landmarks.
-It’s a replica of London’s Little Ben, built in 1903 in honor of Queen Victoria of England.
-The Clock Tower is located in the heart of the capital where you can enjoy the friendly atmosphere of the city!
-As you can see, Seychelles is not only a paradise, it’s also steeped in history.
-In my eyes, this makes it an even more interesting destination to discover, and I’m sure history buffs will agree.
+Near Victoria Market, pictured above, you’ll find the Clock Tower, one of the Seychelles’ best-known landmarks.
+It is a replica of Little Ben in London and was built in 1903 in honor of Queen Victoria.
+The Clock Tower stands in the heart of the capital, where you can also soak up the city’s friendly atmosphere.
+As you can see, the Seychelles are not only about heavenly landscapes; the archipelago also has a rich history.
+In my opinion, this makes the destination even more interesting to explore, and I’m sure history lovers will agree.

-6. Cathedral of Our Lady of the Immaculate Conception
+6. Visit the Cathedral of Our Lady of the Immaculate Conception

-We’re still in the heart of Victoria with this beautiful Cathedral of Our Lady of the Immaculate Conception, right next to the Clock Tower.
-This monument represents the history and culture of the Seychelles archipelago!
-The details of the cathedral and its architecture invite you to explore.
-You can also visit the interior, which is just as impressive!
-This cathedral attracts locals and travelers alike.
-You’re sure to enjoy your visit.
+We’re still in the heart of Victoria with the beautiful Cathedral of Our Lady of the Immaculate Conception, located close to the Clock Tower.
+This monument reflects part of the history and culture of the Seychelles archipelago.
+The cathedral’s architecture and decorative details are well worth admiring, and you can also step inside to discover an equally impressive interior.
+The cathedral attracts both locals and travelers, and you should enjoy the visit.

-Get back to nature with an exploration of the Morne Seychellois National Park.
-Here you can discover an impressive variety of vegetation.
-As you follow the park’s various trails, you’ll be surrounded by palm trees, colorful orchids and more!
-You’ll be able to enjoy it all in peace and quiet.
-Here’s a tip: climb to the top of Morne Seychellois for breathtaking views of Mahé Island and the turquoise waters of the Indian Ocean.
+Reconnect with nature by exploring Morne Seychellois National Park.
+The park is home to an impressive variety of vegetation.
+As you follow its different trails, you’ll be surrounded by palm trees, colorful orchids and much more, all in a peaceful setting.
+A quick tip: climb toward the summit of Morne Seychellois for beautiful views over Mahé and the turquoise waters of the Indian Ocean.

-What’s more, this national park is really important for the conservation of the Seychelles’ environment.
-In short, a walk in the Morne Seychellois National Park is a must if you’re in the area!
+What’s more, the national park plays an important role in the conservation of the Seychelles’ environment.
+In short, exploring Morne Seychellois National Park is a must if you’re visiting the area.

 8. Visit the Natural History Museum

-This museum invites you to explore the biodiversity of the Seychelles archipelago.
-During your visit, you can see colorful birds and even tropical plants.
-Each exhibit takes you on a journey from geological formation to the biodiversity of today.
-You can also try out the interactive exhibits (which are always more fun).
-In my opinion, it’s a must-see and a great way to learn more about this beautiful archipelago.
-I, for one, would definitely stop off at this museum.
-You know me, geology is one of my favorite subjects!
+The museum introduces visitors to the biodiversity of the Seychelles archipelago.
+During your visit, you can learn about colorful birds, tropical plants and the islands’ geological history.
+Each exhibit takes you from the formation of the archipelago to the biodiversity found there today.
+There are also interactive displays, which always make the visit a little more engaging.
+In my opinion, it’s a worthwhile stop and a great way to learn more about this beautiful archipelago.
+I know I would definitely visit—you know me, geology is one of my favorite subjects!

-For everything else, head to the Eden Plaza shopping mall: clothing boutiques, jewelry shops and even a supermarket.
-As for art, there are several galleries in the capital featuring works by Seychellois artists!
-As you can see, in Victoria, although the shopping tour is short, you’re sure to find what you’re looking for!
+For everything else, visit the Eden Plaza shopping mall, where you’ll find clothing stores, jewelry shops and even a supermarket.
+If you’re interested in art, several galleries in the capital showcase work by Seychellois artists.
+As you can see, Victoria may not offer a huge shopping circuit, but you should still find something you like.

 I couldn’t talk about Victoria without mentioning water sports.
-In fact, from Victoria you can easily take a boat trip to Sainte-Anne Marine National Park or Praslin!
+From the capital, you can easily take a boat trip to Sainte-Anne Marine National Park or even travel to Praslin.
 And that’s not all.
-Beau Vallon is a superb beach 4km from Victoria for diving and exploring the Seychelles seabed.
-If you’ve never been diving before, I highly recommend you take the plunge!
+Beau Vallon, a beautiful beach just 4 km from Victoria, is an excellent place for diving and exploring the underwater world of the Seychelles.
+If you’ve never tried scuba diving before, I highly recommend taking the plunge.
 I personally love it!

-If you prefer to stay on the surface, snorkeling is a great way to get a glimpse of marine life.
-For the more sporty, Beau Vallon also offers surfing, kayaking and canoeing!
-If you ask me, whether you’re a snorkeller or a water sports enthusiast, you won’t be bored!
+If you prefer to remain near the surface, snorkeling is a great way to catch a glimpse of marine life.
+More active travelers can also try surfing, kayaking or canoeing at Beau Vallon.
+Whether you enjoy snorkeling or other water sports, you certainly won’t be bored.

-At this stage of the article, I hope you’ve already got an idea of what to do if you’re staying in Victoria for a few days.
-The Seychelles capital is a real tourist attraction.
-To find out more about tourism in the Seychelles, visit the Tourism Seychelles website, which is updated regularly!
+By this stage of the article, I hope you already have a clearer idea of what to do during a few days in Victoria.
+The capital offers plenty for visitors to discover.
+To learn more about tourism in the Seychelles, take a look at the regularly updated Tourism Seychelles website.

 Book your accommodation in Victoria!